-Born August 24, 1834.
-Entered military service from Missouri as first lieutenant, Company C, Missouri Volunteer Cavalry, on September 1, 1861.
-Benteen was actively engaged in fighting throughout the Civil War primarily in the western theater.
+Frederick William Benteen was born on August 24, 1834.
+He entered military service from Missouri as first lieutenant, Company C, Missouri Volunteer Cavalry, on September 1, 1861.
+Benteen was actively engaged in fighting throughout the Civil War, primarily in the western theater.
 He rose to the rank of lieutenant colonel during the war.

-At the Little Bighorn, Benteen, as senior captain, had been sent southwest with a battalion of three companies to determine if more Indian encampments extended to the south along the Little Bighorn River.
-Finding none, Benteen turned back north encountering trumpeter John Martin who delivered a message from Custer's adjutant, Lieutenant W. W. Cooke, to come quick and bring the extra ammunition with the pack train.
-Benteen encountered Major Reno's depleted command before he reached Custer.
+At the Little Bighorn, Benteen had been sent southwest with a battalion of three companies to determine if more Indian encampments extended to the south along the Little Bighorn River.
+Finding none, Benteen turned back north, encountering trumpeter John Martin (Giovanni Martini) who delivered a message from Custer's adjutant, Lieutenant W. W. Cooke, to come quick and bring the extra ammunition with the pack train.
+Benteen encountered Major Reno's depleted command before he reached Custer and Reno begged Benteen to stay with his force yelling that he "had lost half his men."
 In response to the firing heard down river, Benteen followed Captain Thomas Weir's initiative to respond to the sound of the guns.
-The relief was stopped after moving a mile north and forced back to Reno's original position where they dug in defensively.
+The relief stopped at the spot known today as Weir Point after moving a mile north, but were forced back by the approach of hundreds of warriors to Reno's original position where they dug in defensively.

-From that point on Benteen took over the active defense for the 7th Cavalry through the rest of that day and into the afternoon of June 26.
-With Reno's consent, he deployed the various companies, actively led an attack to clear warriors from his section of the perimeter and encouraged Reno to do the same in his sector.
+From that point on, Benteen took over the active defense for the 7th Cavalry, through the rest of that day and into the afternoon of June 26.
+He deployed the various companies, actively led an attack to clear warriors from his section of the perimeter and encouraged Reno to do the same in his sector.
 He further deployed sharpshooters to cover volunteers sent to the river to secure water.
 The consensus among officers and men was that Benteen saved the day at the defense site above the Little Bighorn River.
 Benteen was on his feet the entire time during the siege, positioning and directing the troops while distaining seeking cover.
 He had the boot of his heel shot off and was hit in the finger by a spent bullet.
-As a result, about 350 men of the 7th Cavalry survived the siege.
+As a result of Benteen's leadership, about 350 men of the 7th Cavalry survived the siege.

 Benteen was generally highly respected as a company commander by his men.
 He had a relaxed manner but brooked no insubordination.
 His manner and competence gained the respect of his men.
 He was appointed major, 9th Cavalry, effective December 17, 1882.